kadengriffith/WikipediaML/README.md

 To ensure you have all of the required packages installed run:

 ```
-pip install apache-beam mwparserfromhell urllib3 tensorflow-datasets tensorflow
+pip install -r requirements.txt
 ```

-This file will work with Python 2.
-Once the data is downloaded, the script works with Python 3 or Python 2.
-When Python 2 dies in January, I will update this to solely run with Python 3.
+In addition to this, you will need to install TensorFlow.
+I didn't include it in requirements because I know the headache of installing regular _tensorflow_ over _tensorflow-gpu_ without it being appearant (e.g. within a Dockerfile).

+Yes, this is hacky.
+Without significant testing, I was able to run the WikipediaML script using both Python 2 and Python 3.
+If you run into problems, please submit an issue.
+If you have ideas as to how this could be improved, let me know.

 The downloads are very large, but once completed this will save the TF dataset in the download directory you specify under a folder named **custom_wikipedia**.
 Once you download, you will re-use the existing dataset by default.
 You can change the version if you wish to re-download a newer version using the same directory.

 To find specific scrapes first visit: [Wikimedia](https://dumps.wikimedia.org/backup-index.html), then find the language code you want (e.g., "en" for English, or "fr" for French), and finally find the date of the dump you wish to download.
 Keep in mind that these dumps are rolling, so if a few months pass and you wish to re-use this class as a downloader you will need to find a date that exists on the Wikimedia server.
-For example at the time of me writing this, my most current date is: 20190901.
+For example at the time of me writing this, my most current date is: 20190801.

 Just drop the WikipediaML.py file into your project and use as if you are using the tfds.load().
 Not all of the tfds.load() API is present so check out the API section below.